Jordan Schakel: Washington Wizards / Capital City Go-Go (2021–2023)

 After going undrafted in the 2021 NBA draft, Schakel joined the Golden State Warriors for the 2021 NBA Summer League and later joined the Sacramento Kings in the Las Vegas Summer League.
 The Kings, including Schakel, won the Summer League Championship in 2021.
 On September 21, 2021, he signed with the Washington Wizards.
 However, he was waived by the Wizards on October 13.
 Thirteen days later, Schakel joined the Capital City Go-Go as an affiliate player.
-In 14 games,he averaged 13.8 points and 3.2 rebounds per game while shooting .396 from three-point range.
+In 14 games, he averaged 13.8 points and 3.2 rebounds per game while shooting .396 from three-point range.
 He led the NBA G League in made threes during that stretch with 44.

 On December 22, 2021, Schakel signed a 10-day contract with the Washington Wizards.
 On January 1, 2022, Schakel was reacquired and activated by the Capital City Go-Go after his 10-day contract expired.

 On March 9, 2022, Schakel signed a two-way contract with the Washington Wizards.
 He appeared in 4 games for the Washington Wizards during the 2021–22 NBA season.

 On November 20, 2022, Schakel was waived by the Wizards.
 On November 23, he was reacquired by the Capital City Go-Go.

-Santa Cruz Warriors (2023–present)
+Santa Cruz Warriors (2023)

 On January 11, 2023, Schakel was traded to the Santa Cruz Warriors.

+Maine Celtics (2023–2024)

+On September 27, 2023, Schakel signed with the Boston Celtics, but was waived the next day.
+On October 28, he joined the Maine Celtics.

+Leones de Ponce (2024)

+On July 17, 2024, Schakel signed with the Leones de Ponce of the Baloncesto Superior Nacional.

+Return to Maine (2024–2025)

+On September 11, 2024, Schakel signed with the Boston Celtics, but was waived two days later.
+On October 18, he re-signed with Boston, but was waived the next day and on October 26, he re-joined the Maine Celtics.

+Filou Oostende (2025–present)

+For the 2025–26 season Schakel signed with Filou Oostende of Belgian BNXT League and the Champions League.